Copyright © 2012, 2014, 2013 Lars Vogel

 Gerrit is a web based code review system, facilitating online code reviews for projects using the Git version control system.
 The user interface of Gerrit is based on Google Web Toolkit and its Git implementation is based on JGit.

-A developer can use Gerrit to suggest a code change.
+A contributor can use Gerrit to suggest a code change.
 Other developers can review the code change and suggest improvements.
 If a Gerrit change request needs improvement, it is possible to update it with a new set of changes.
 Once the suggested changes are accepted by the reviewers, they can be applied via Gerrit to the underlying Git repository.

 Gerrit works as a wrapper around a Git repository.
 It can prevent users from pushing directly to the Git repository.
 If you push to Gerrit, you use a certain path (ref specification) which tells Gerrit that you want to do a code review.
 This ref specification is /ref/for/master.

 If you push to this ref specification, Gerrit creates a new review request or makes an update of an existing one.
 Gerrit uses the Change-Id information in the commit message to identify if the push is a new commit or an update of an existing review request.

 A change consists of one or more patch sets.
 One patch set corresponds to one Git commit.

 It is still possible to bypass code review by pushing directly to /refs/heads if sufficient rights have been granted.

 file which you can directly add to your servlet container, for

 file also contains a Jetty web server and can be started directly for